 Our advisors help 300,000 families each year find the right senior care for their loved ones.

+Ensuring residents’ nutritional needs are met is a top priority.
 Many seniors experiencing dementia lose interest in food and eating.
-This can be because of appetite loss, inability to use certain utensils, and trouble with depth perception and seeing contrasts that make it difficult to recognize different foods.
+This can be because of appetite loss, inability to use certain utensils, or trouble with depth perception.
+Loss of ability to see contrasts can also make it difficult to recognize different foods.
 Person-centered care communities avoid bland, repetitive meals and make dining an engaging experience.

 There are many factors to consider when choosing a memory care community for your loved one.
 A person-centered care program is one of the most important, says Holt Klinger.
-“You can see person-centered care in the relationships between the caregivers and the residents.”
-She suggests looking for the following signs of care during your virtual or in-person tour:
+She suggests looking for the following signs of care in a community: